-We will act as community builders, which means leading by example, forming strong relationships with community members and giving back in ways that reflect and promote the vibrancy of each community
+We will act as community builders, which means leading by example, forming strong relationships with community members and giving back in ways that reflect and promote the vibrancy of each community.

-As one of Canada's largest owners, developers and operators of mixed-use real estate we have a direct impact on the current and future prosperity of the neighbourhoods in which we operate, not only in economic terms, but social and environmental as well.
-We recognize this responsibility and have centred our Company's purpose statement based on: Creating Thriving Urban Neighbourhoods.
+As one of Canada's largest owners, developers and operators of grocery anchored open air centres we have a direct impact on the current and future prosperity of the neighbourhoods in which we operate, not only in economic terms, but social and environmental as well.
+We recognize this responsibility and have centred our Company's purpose statement around a goal of helping our neighbourhoods thrive.